Printer Friendly

 e. (of a chord, esp a triad) having a minor third above the root

-5. (Philosophy / Logic) Logic (of a term or premise) having less generality or scope than another term or proposition
+5. (Logic) logic (of a term or premise) having less generality or scope than another term or proposition

-6. (Social Science / Education) US education of or relating to an additional secondary subject taken by a student
+6. (Education) education US of or relating to an additional secondary subject taken by a student

 n

-3. (Social Science / Education) US and Canadian education a subsidiary subject in which a college or university student needs fewer credits than in his or her major
+11. (Education) education US and Canadian a subsidiary subject in which a college or university student needs fewer credits than in his or her major

 a. a determinant associated with a particular element of a given determinant and formed by removing the row and column containing that element

 b.
-Also called cofactor signed minor the number equal to this reduced determinant
+Also called: cofactor or signed minor the number equal to this reduced determinant

 vb